Harish-Research-Lab/.github/profile/README.md

 🙋‍♀️ A short introduction

-[Harish Lab](https://www.harishlab.com) is a part of the School of Engineering in University of Manchester.
+[Harish Lab](https://www.harishlab.com) is a part of the Department of Mechanical and Aerospace Engineering in University of Manchester.
 Please visit our website to know more about our work.
+This GitHub organisation contains only the work currently being updated.
+All our old work that are not being updated have been in the archived repositories at [Harish Lab Archives](https://github.com/Harish-Research-Lab-Archive).